Contact 4d Chern-Simons theory: Generalities: Regularized 4d CS theory and 2d IFT's

 where $\mu=\tau, \sigma$ and $\epsilon ^{\tau \sigma}=1$.
 By the equivariance properties \eqref{equiv cond}, it follows that $A_{\mu}$ and $\partial_{z}A_{\mu}$ (see \eqref{compo'}), are both valued in $\mathfrak{g}^{\mathbb{R}}$.
 Then, the vanishing of \eqref{BC again} boils down to the condition

 where we have used the inner product defined in \eqref{Inner double}.
 In reaching the form \eqref{double real pole BC}, we have imposed a condition on top of the 1-form $\kappa$, given by

 Two known examples of integrable $\sigma$-models with this pole structure are the PCM with WZ term and the Homogeneous Yang-Baxter $\sigma$-model.
-In the first case we have $k_{0}^{(r)}\neq 0$, $k_{1}^{(r)}\neq 0$ and \eqref{double real pole BC} is satisfied if we impose trivial BC, i.e.
+In the first case we have $k_{0}^{(r)}\neq 0$, $k_{1}^{(r)}\neq 0$ and \eqref{double real pole BC} is satisfied if we impose a trivial boundary eom solution, i.e.

 with the same condition being valid for its variation, i.e. $\Big(A_{\mu}\big|_{z=z_{r}},\partial_{z} A_{\mu}\big|_{z=z_{r}} \Big)$ is required to be an element of $\underline{\mathfrak{t}}$, as defined below eq. \eqref{Inner double}.
 In the second case, we have $k_{0}^{(r)}= 0$, $k_{1}^{(r)}\neq 0$ and \eqref{double real pole BC} is satisfied as well, if this time we require that $\Big(A_{\mu}\big|_{z=z_{r}},\partial_{z} A_{\mu}\big|_{z=z_{r}} \Big)$ and its variation both belong to the Lagrangian subalgebra $\mathfrak{g}_{R}$, defined in \eqref{Lag for double pole}.
 Thus, we demand that